 The range exhaust cover on the outside of the trailer has a swinging door that can be latched during inclement weather and should be latched while in travel.
 When operating the exhaust fan, the latches should be turned so the door swings open when the fan is on.

-Bath Area Remote Switches
+Bath Area Switches

-Two remote switches for appliances are located on the bathroom wall.
-One is for the water pump and duplicates the pump switch on the central control panel.
-Either remote or the central control pump switch may be used to turn the pump on or off at any time.
-The second remote switch, with a red indicator, is for lighting the water heater.
+Two switches for appliances are located on the bathroom wall.
+The second switch, with a red indicator, is for lighting the water heater.

 Ceiling Light/Directional Lighting